-Hosting one of the most renowned Opera Festival in the world, Verona is more than just a home to spectacular Roman ruins and the tragic love story of Romeo and Juliet.
+Hosting one of the most renowned Opera Festival in the world, the annual Verona Opera Festival happens in Verona is held in the Roman Amphitheater with seating for all budgets and style.
 There’s no arguing that the fantastically preserved Roman arena is the perfect place for such an event to take place, and every summer a series of operas would descend to the City of Love luring hundreds and thousands of fans to witness its magic.

 Even though I am not a huge fan of operas, I wanted to experience an event at this ancient Roman Amphitheater and timed my volunteering schedule at Club di Giulietta so that I could hit the Opera Festival as well.